johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 The function at compile time will generate where the `$distributed_[name]([params])` function is assumed to be provided by _someone_.
-In reality these functions will be provided by code generators which are able to turn the function calls (name + parameters) into `Codable` messages and dispatch such message onto the `transport` via `transport.send(address:message:expectingReply:)`.
+In reality these functions will be provided by source code generators which are able to turn the function calls (name + parameters) into `Codable` messages and dispatch such message onto the `transport`.

 An example of such code generated function would look like this: